 Students are required to take comprehensive examinations and to defend their dissertation prospectus by the end of the third year in residence.
-Students are admitted to candidacy upon passage of written and oral examinations conducted by a three member examination committee.
-The three member examination committee must be comprised of members of the Latin American Studies Graduate Studies Committee and are chosen by the student in consultation with the mentor(s) and graduate advisor.
-A dissertation research proposal (i.e., the dissertation prospectus) must be submitted and be approved by the three-member examination committee no later than one semester after the student has successfully passed the comprehensive exams.
+Students are admitted to candidacy upon passage of written and oral examinations conducted by a three-member examination committee.
+The three-member examination committee must be comprised of members of the Latin American Studies Graduate Studies Committee and are chosen by the student in consultation with the mentor(s) and graduate advisor.
+Upon a successful oral defense of the comprehensive exams, a fourth member (ideally from a unit outside Latin American Studies Graduate Studies Committee) will be selected by the student and the mentor to form part of the examining committee that will evaluate the student's dissertation research proposal (i.e., the dissertation prospectus).
+The prospectus should be submitted and be approved by the examination committee no later than one semester after the student has successfully passed the comprehensive exams.
 Doctoral students in Latin American studies must prepare a dissertation prospectus of an interdisciplinary nature.
 Approval of the proposal requires defending it in an oral forum.
 More information regarding the doctoral examination and prospectus defense process can be found here.